-Table 2 reports the maximum frontier size encountered while branching on up to $k \in \{100, 1000, 10000\}$ nodes, averaged over the instances in each of the test sets.
-The maximum frontier size is the largest number of open nodes stored at any point during the computation.
+{100,1000,10000} nodes, averaged over the instances in each of the test sets.
+The maximum frontier size is the largest number of open nodes stored at any point during the computation and is closely correlated with memory requirements.
 As expected, DFS leads to significantly smaller frontier sizes than any of the other methods since it quickly probes to a layer deep in the tree where the average branching factor is likely to be much lower than at the root node, and spends the bulk of the computation time at that depth.
 The memory requirements of WBH-VS is comparable to that of WBH-LR on the smaller instances, and within a factor of 2.5 on Turner250 and MM.
 Both variants of the worst-bound heuristic generally have much smaller frontier sizes than BFS.